-U.S. individual holders, who are residents of the United States for purposes of the U.S.-France tax treaty, may also claim the crédit d'impôt of 50% of the distributed amount capped at &230 or &115 depending on the marital status of this taxpayer, after application of the 15% withholding tax.
+U.S. individual holders, who are residents of the United States for purposes of the Treaty, may also claim the credit d'impôt capped at &230 or &115 depending on the marital status of this taxpayer, after application of the 15% withholding tax.
 This specific provision applies to any of the following U.S. Holders (if the ownership of Flamel Shares is not effectively connected with a permanent establishment or a fixed base that the U.S. Holder has in France):

-- the U.S. Holder is an individual or other non-corporate holder that is a resident of the United States for purposes of the U.S.-France tax treaty; - the U.S. Holder is a U.S. corporation, other than a regulated investment company; - the U.S. Holder is a U.S. corporation which is a regulated investment company, provided that less than 20% of the U.S. Holder's shares are beneficially owned by persons who are neither citizens nor residents of the United States; or - the U.S. Holder is a partnership or trust that is a resident of the United States for purposes of the U.S.-France tax treaty, but only to the extent that the U.S. Holder's partners, beneficiaries or grantors would qualify as 'eligible' under one of the first two points in this list.
+- the U.S. Holder is an individual or other non-corporate holder that is a resident of the United States for purposes of the Treaty; - the U.S. Holder is a U.S. corporation, other than a regulated investment company; - the U.S. Holder is a U.S. corporation which is a regulated investment company, provided that less than 20% of the U.S. Holder's shares are beneficially owned by persons who are neither citizens nor residents of the United States; or - the U.S. Holder is a partnership or trust that is a resident of the United States for purposes of the Treaty, but only to the extent that the U.S. Holder's partners, beneficiaries or grantors would qualify as 'eligible' under one of the first two points in this list.

 U.S. Income Tax.
-For U.S. federal income tax purposes, the gross amount of a dividend and any crédit d'impôt (referred to in the U.S.-France tax treaty as avoir fiscal), including any French withholding tax, will be included in each U.S. Holder's gross income as dividend income when payment is received by them (or the custodian, if the U.S. Holder owns Flamel ADSs), to the extent they are paid or deemed paid out of Flamel's current or accumulated earnings and profits as calculated for U.S. federal income tax purposes.
+For U.S. federal income tax purposes, the gross amount of a dividend and any crédit d'impôt (referred to in the Treaty as avoir fiscal), including any French withholding tax, will be included in each U.S. Holder's gross income as dividend income when payment is received by them (or the custodian, if the U.S. Holder owns Flamel ADSs), to the extent they are paid or deemed paid out of Flamel's current or accumulated earnings and profits as calculated for U.S. federal income tax purposes.
 Dividends paid by Flamel will not give rise to any dividends received deduction.
 They will generally constitute foreign source 'passive' income for foreign tax credit purposes.
 For some recipients, they will constitute foreign source 'financial services' income for foreign tax credit purposes.